 Are free DMV practice tests harder than the real permit exam?

-The real test often feels harder because:
+The real dmv written test often feels harder because:

 Can You Pass The DMV Test Using Only Free Practice Tests?